rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 3. there was already a functional Edit button from the `Index` view.
 4. there was no `"_EditButtonPartial"` file.

-I also added a dynamic heading that used the `ShiftTime` object's associated `Job` object's `JobTitle` property and value using `Html.DisplayFor`.
+I also added a dynamic heading that used the `ShiftTime` object's associated `Job` object's `JobTitle` property's value using `Html.DisplayFor`.
 Previously there was no heading.

 ###### Dynamic heading for `Details` view by using `Html.DisplayFor` method
 ```cshtml